 Public Art: Daren Todd Mural Project Installation

-This piece, titled "A Portrait of James Baldwin," pays homage to the great poet, orator, and literary giant James Baldwin, who's works and speeches impact Daren greatly on a personal level.
-An LGBTQ icon and influential civil rights thinker and leader, Daren says that James Baldwin represents the possibilities a queer Black man can reach for in this society.
+This piece, titled "A Portrait of James Baldwin," pays homage to the great poet, orator, playwright, and literary giant whose works and speeches have impacted Daren greatly on a personal level.
+Daren says that, as an LGBTQ icon and influential civil rights thinker and leader, Baldwin represents the possibilities a queer Black man can reach for in this society.

-Painted on a wooden backdrop standing at more than ten feet tall, the mural, with its colorfully pieced together geometric background and striking image of Baldwin's piercing countenance, will be positioned in front of the large wooden Tenth Street back doors of Portland Center Stage's home base, The Armory, in Downtown Portland.
+Painted on a wooden backdrop standing at more than 10 feet tall, the mural, with its colorfully pieced together geometric background and striking image of Baldwin's piercing countenance, was installed in front of the large wooden back doors of The Armory on 10th Street.